puppetlabs/puppetdb/documentation/install_via_module.markdown

 If you haven't already, you will need to do **one** of the following:

 * [Enable the Puppet Labs package repository](/guides/puppetlabs_package_repositories.html#open-source-repositories) on your PuppetDB server and puppet master server.
-* Grab the PuppetDB and terminus plugin packages, and import them into your site's local package repos.
+* Grab the PuppetDB and termini packages, and import them into your site's local package repos.

 Step 2: Assign Classes to Nodes
 -----